 - Have significant professional and/or academic research experience (at least five years).

 - Be currently employed or a currently enrolled PhD candidate (PhD must not be with a UK/EU or USA university).

 - Provide evidence of meeting at least the minimum English language abilities for Chevening Awards.

 - Not hold British or dual British citizenship.

-- Not be an employee, a former employee, or relative of an employee (since July 2016) of Her Majesty’s Government (including British Embassies/High Commissions, the Department for International Development, the Department for Business, Energy & Industrial Strategy, the Ministry of Defence and the Home Office), the British Council, or a staff member of the Association of Commonwealth Universities.
+- Not be an employee, a former employee, or relative* of an employee of Her Majesty’s Government, or have been within the last two years from the opening of Chevening applications (including British embassies/high commissions; the Department for Business, Energy & Industrial Strategy; Department for International Trade; the Ministry of Defence; and the Home Office), or a staff member of the Association of Commonwealth Universities.